1250 Capri Drive,

 George C. Thomas Jr. designed Riviera, or should we say manufactured Riviera.
 When the course opened for play in 1926, the construction bill was almost $250,000 and this was one of the first courses where literally the earth moved in mysterious ways.
 Thomas was perhaps the most underrated architect of his time and much of his work has been lost through the perennial remodelling programmes and the same is true to a greater extent here at Riviera.
 Fortunately some holes do still play in the strategic spirit that Thomas intended where he who dares and wins will be rewarded.

 The Los Angeles Open was first played at Riviera Country Club in 1929, but the event began a long-term relationship with the club in 1973.
 Since 1973, The LA Open has been played here every year except 1983 and 1988 when Riviera played host to the PGA Championship and the U.S. Senior Open respectively.
-Jack Nicklaus won his first pay cheque here at Riviera in the 1962 LA Open.
-His 50th place banked him a modest $33 but the Riviera Country Club remained one of the few courses on the Tour where the Golden Bear never claimed a victory.
+Jack Nicklaus pocketed his first pay packet here at Riviera in the 1962 LA Open.
+His 50th place banked him a modest $33 but the Riviera Country Club remained one of the few PGA Tour courses where the Golden Bear never claimed a victory.

-There are few courses with no weaknesses, but Riviera can take the moniker.
-It’s a truly remarkable course routed across less than ideal terrain.
-Hats off to Mr Thomas.
+There are few layouts with no weaknesses, but Riviera might be one.
+It’s undoubtedly a special course that's routed across less than ideal terrain.
+We therefore doff our caps to Mr Thomas.

 Playing Riviera was a grail experience for me.
 I had been itching to play here forever but had not been out to LA with enough time to ever try and schedule it.
 Standing on the first tee, the whole wait and effort was worth it.
 Few tee boxes are setup to make you feel like a pro about to hit the first tee of a tournament like this, especially as the starter announces your name on the just like you would see on television.
 The first hole is a short par 5 that is in no way easy, but makes you feel confident as you can definitely reach the green in two with a good drive.
 The famous 4th hole is a wonderful Redan, guarded by a large bunker that forces you to use the slope of the green to work the ball towards the hole.
 I could probably drone on about how amazing every single hole on this course is as there is not a mistake among the 18 but will stick to the other two most notables, 10 and 18.
 The 10th is one of the most amazing risk reward short par 4's I've ever played.
 Reachable with a driver but also very well protected, it truly forces you to think about strategy and whether you are playing for eagle or looking to avoid an 8 (it's almost impossible to be on in regulation if you end up in any of the many bunkers around the green).
 The 18th is a really good representation of the course as a whole.
 It's a difficult hole that requires players to be able to execute on an exact strategy.
 There is no logical place to miss your 2nd shot as both the left and the right bring in different kinds of danger.
 If you are a golf history buff, make sure to visit the locker room area that has all the photos of the past tournament champions.
 It just adds to the mystique and feeling that you walked off one of the most hallowed courses stepping in the same places that all of the greats of the game have stepped.